GRCDEV/ArduSim/help/usage.md

 * *name_mobility_OMNeT-INET-BoonMotionModel_3D.txt*.
 This file includes the same information plus the altitude of the multicopter over the time.
 * *name_X_mobility_NS2.txt*.
 One file for each multicopter stores the mobility model to be used in the communications simulator NS2.
 This file format is compatible with NS3.
 * *name_X_mobility_NS2_3D.txt*.
 In this case, the altitude of the multicopter is also included.
 * *name_X_mission_AutoCAD.scr*.
-This file includes the simplified mission shown on screen, and it is stored in AutoCAD format as a single poliline.
+This file includes the simplified protocols.mission shown on screen, and it is stored in AutoCAD format as a single poliline.
 * *name_X_mission_Google_Earth.kmz*.
-It includes the simplifed mission planned for all the UAVs, ready to be shown on Google Earth.
+It includes the simplifed protocols.mission planned for all the UAVs, ready to be shown on Google Earth.
 * *name_X_path_test.csv*.
 In this case, we include the 3D location, heading, speed, acceleration, and distance to origin over time.
 We think that this file may be the most useful to mathematically analyze the behavior of the multicopters.
 * *name_X_path_setup.csv*.
 Same file, but incluiding the path followed during the setup phase.
 This file could be empty or not present at all if the UAV does nothing during the setup phase.
 * *name_X_path_Google_Earth.kmz*.
 It includes the path followed by all the UAVs, ready to be shown on Google Earth.